La Bouche de Jean-Pierre

 La Bouche de Jean-Pierre is a 1996 French drama film directed by Lucile Hadžihalilović.
 It was screened in the Un Certain Regard section at the 1996 Cannes Film Festival.

+Plot

+Mimi is a little girl whose mother tries to commit suicide.
+Her aunt then takes her in.
+But Mimi is affected by the arrival of Jean-Pierre, her aunt's fiancé, to the point of losing sleep.